What types of German student visas exist?

 - Proof of financial means.
 This can be 10.332.- Euro per year of your stay on a blocked account (Sperrkonto) or a scholarship exceeding 720.- Euro per month.

-- Passport which is valid for the entire duration of your stay including planned extensions and not older than 10 years.
+- A Passport that is valid for the entire duration of your stay including planned extensions and not older than 10 years.

 - Proof of residence of your address in your home country.
 This can be your driving license and some utility bills for electricity or similar.

 - Proof of a health insurance plan.
 You do not get a residence permit without German health insurance.
 Travel insurance is not accepted.
-Read our guide of health insurance plans for more information.
+Read our guide to health insurance plans for more information.

 - Proof of a clean criminal record.